 Are you living your life above the line?

-Among other reasons why she was chosen for the position is that the interview team could see that she lives above the line.
-As it turns out, the team has recently been going through the book, the 15 Commitments of a Conscious Leader by Jim Dethmer, Diana Chapman and Kaley Klemp.
+In the book, the 15 Commitments of a Conscious Leader by Jim Dethmer, Diana Chapman and Kaley Klemp.
 They describe their model for leadership this way,

 The model is a simple black line.
 At any moment, a leader is either above the line or below the line.
 When we are above the line, we are open, curious and committed to learning.
 When we’re below the line, we’re closed, defensive and committed to being right.
 What we suggest is that the first fundamental building block of conscious leadership is the ability to accurately locate yourself at any moment, asking, “Am I above or below the line?”